Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab10.md

 (prelab-10)=
-# Pre-Lab 10: A Short Introduction to Agent-Based Modelling (Do)
+# Pre-Lab 10: An Introduction to Advanced Agent-Based Modelling (Do)

 ## What is an Agent?